A step-by-step guide to register, create your profile, select programs and maintain your application materials.

 We recommend that you complete as much of your profile as you can right away.
 Have this information handy when you’re ready to enter your profile:

-To assist you in completing your online application, you may download and print a MyERAS Application Worksheet by hand.
-The worksheet contains every question asked in the application, and it is intended for off-line use in order to minimize connection time to the Internet to complete your application.
+To assist you in completing your online application, you may download and print a MyERAS Application Worksheet.
+The worksheet contains every question asked in the application, so you can fill it out ahead of time to allow you to complete the online application more quickly.
 You will still need to complete the application online.
 Programs will not receive any information about you until you select and apply to them (see Step 7: Select Programs).

 Note to osteopathic applicants only: Before you certify your ERAS application, consider whether you will apply to ACGME and/or AOA-accredited programs.
 If you apply to ACGME accredited programs, and you have taken the USMLE, you must report that on your application.
 If you only apply to AOA accredited programs, you do not have to report the USMLE on your application.